ansys/pyaedt-examples/examples/02-aedt_general/report/index.rst

 Report
 ~~~~~~

-These examples use PyAEDT to show some report capabilities
+These examples use PyAEDT to show some report capabilities.

 .. nbgallery::